abd1bayev/abd1bayev/README.md

--👋Hello, I am @abd1bayev
+-👋 Hello, I am @abd1bayev

--🏢Student of the International Astrum IT Academy of Uzbekistan
+-🏢 Student of the International Astrum IT Academy of Uzbekistan

 -🌱 I’m currently learning Data Science

--🎯Working with data warehouses, their analysis.
+-🎯 Working with data warehouses, their analysis.
 Visualization of finished data

 -💬 Ask me about: https://t.me/abd1bayev